-In July 2021, the Company completed its inaugural green bond offering.
-In November 2021, the Company completed a second green bond offering.
-Both green bonds are or will be allocated to eligible green projects, and the Company may choose to allocate or re-allocate net proceeds from such offerings to one more other eligible green projects.
+In 2021, the Company completed two green bond offerings.
+The net proceeds from both green bonds have been allocated to eligible green projects, and the Company may choose to re-allocate net proceeds from such offerings to one or more other eligible green projects.